SAKPaaS/raspi-costumer-scanner/README.md

 1. Download rasbian [here](https://www.raspberrypi.org/downloads/raspbian/)
 2. Flash rasbian to SD card [here](https://www.raspberrypi.org/documentation/installation/installing-images/)
 3. Prepare automatic connection to WIFI and enable SSH [here](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md)
+4. Insert SD in Raspberry and connect power supply.
+There is a red LED, which should turn on.
+If this red LED blinks , there might be problems with the power supply or the kernel image.
+5. Ssh into raspberry ``` ssh pi@<IP>```  Find the IP address via getting the own IP `hostname -I`, then pinging all available devices `nmap -sn 192.168.0.1/24`, then run `sudo arp -a`and look for entries starting with `b8:27:eb:...` (The automatic WIFI connection did not work for me, but connecting to the router via LAN allowed to connect to the raspbi).

 ### Monitoring of wifi capable devices